BobRandomNumber/ComfyUI_HunyuanPortrait/README.md

-# This is an enthusiast level node pack for experimental and educational use
+# This is an enthusiast level node pack for experimental and educational exploration

 # ComfyUI_HunyuanPortrait Node Pack